TrellixVulnTeam/swahilipython_SCMU/Doc/library/urllib.request.rst

    :attr:`~Request.method` attribute and is used by :meth:`get_method()`.
    The default is ``'GET'`` if *data* is ``None`` or ``'POST'`` otherwise.
-   Subclasses may indicate a different default method by setting the :attr:`~Request.method` attribute in the class itself.
+   Subclasses may indicate a different default method by setting the :attr:`~Request.method` attribute in the kundi itself.

    .. note::
       The request will not work as expected if the data object is unable